-- 82. This allocation supports providers in addressing the challenges to student mental health for those at the beginning of their undergraduate studies.
-This may include supportive and preventative measures that help to maintain good mental health and prevent more serious problems arising later on. - 83.
-The allocation is made pro rata to the number of OfS-fundable undergraduate entrants reported by each provider in 2021-22.
+- 87. The twin aims of this funding are to support providers in: - a.
+Addressing the challenges to student mental health for those at the beginning of their undergraduate studies.
+This may include supportive and preventative measures that help to maintain good mental health and prevent more serious problems arising later on. - b.
+Developing effective joint working between their student support services and local NHS mental health services, to ensure students are referred quickly and appropriately.
+These partnerships should bring together the appropriate skills, experience and expertise to meet the needs of students. - 88.
+The allocation is made pro rata to the number of OfS-fundable undergraduate entrants reported by each provider in 2022-23.